Back to blog

 5. Business plan

-If you're looking to secure investments or loans, having a well-written business plan is key.
+If you're looking to secure investments or loans, have a well-written business plan.
 It should include details about the company’s mission and objectives as well as strategies for achieving them.
-Ideally, this document will provide investors with an overview of where their money is going and make sure that everyone’s on the same page financially.
+This document provides investors with an overview of where their money is going and ensures everyone is on the same page financially.

 6. Purchase approval form

-The Purchase Approval Form documents the amount of money being spent on a purchase, who authorized it, and why.
-You'll feel the absence of this particular form if you ever need to trace an error back to its origin; it'll also help you keep track of who's spending what and for what reason.
+The Purchase Approval Form documents the amount of money spent on a purchase, who authorized it, and why.
+This form helps you trace errors back to their origin and keeps track of who is spending what and for what reason.

 7. Daily inventory form